Running your business is like running down a river in a kayak

 I could not stop the damn kayak anymore, so I decided to follow the river.
 I started to understand the water a little bit so I felt more in control and I could let go of the fear and starting to enjoy it bit by bit.

 Boy am I glad that I did this second trip.
 I did not flip over, did not get cold.
-I learned to manoeuvre the damn thing and when we finished, I was hooked.
+I learned to maneuver the damn thing and when we finished, I was hooked.

 That’s how it all started